 This grant supported the development of two new Early College High Schools in partnership with Mission CISD and Weslaco ISD.
-At each of these ECHS campuses, students would have the opportunity to earn an Associate of Applied Science degree in the high demand, high skill fields of Diesel Mechanics, Precision Manufacturing Technology, or Welding.
+At each of these ECHS campuses, students would have the opportunity to earn an Associate of Applied Science degree or a Certificate in the high demand, high skill fields of Diesel Mechanics, Precision Manufacturing Technology, or Welding.